proveskit/circuitpy_flight_software/README.md

   import storage
   storage.erase_filesystem()
   ```
 4. The target board will now disappear and remount.
-Once remounted, copy and paste the contents of the flight software folder for the target board from your GitHub repo.
+Once remounted copy and paste the contents of the flight software folder for the target board from your GitHub repo.
 5. When the new files are onboard you can verify that all the hardware on the board is working properly by opening a serial connection and typing one of the two following commands:

 __For Flight Controller Board__